hollyouellette/Credit_Risk_Analysis/README.md

 ## Overview of Purpose

-LendingClub, a peer-to-peer lending services company is seeking to test different machine learning models that could enables lenders to analyze risk based on a variety of other variables.
-In this project, analysis was performed to test a variety of different machine learning models using a credit card dataset and evaluate there performance.
+LendingClub, a peer-to-peer lending services company, is seeking to test different machine learning models that could enable lenders to analyze risk based on a variety of other variables.
+In this project, analysis was performed to test a variety of different machine learning models using a credit card dataset to evaluate their performance.
 The purpose of this analysis was to evaluate the performance of each of these models and to recommend on whether they should be used to predict credit risk.

 ## Results